 Poll: Most U.S. Teachers Want Gun Control, Not Guns To Carry

-Nearly three fourths of U.S. teachers do not want to carry guns in school, and they overwhelmingly favor gun control measures over security steps meant to “harden” schools, according to a new Gallup poll.
+Nearly three-fourths of U.S. teachers do not want to carry guns in school, and they overwhelmingly favor gun control measures over security steps meant to “harden” schools, according to a new Gallup poll.

 Some of the poll was released last week.
 In that portion, 73 percent of teachers opposed training teachers and staff to carry guns in school.
 Of those, 63 percent “strongly” opposed the proposal.
 In addition, 7 in 10 teachers said arming teachers would not be effective in limiting casualties in a school shooting.

-In the part of the poll released today, teachers were asked in an open-ended question to name one thing that could be done to prevent U.S. school shootings.
+In the part of the poll released Thursday, teachers were asked in an open-ended question to name one thing that could be done to prevent U.S. school shootings.
 One-third named gun control or stricter gun laws, the most popular response.
 The second leading response, with 22 percent, was bans on specific guns.
-One in 5 suggested enhanced mental health services and 15 percent favored “better school security.”
+One in 5 suggested enhanced mental health services, and 15 percent favored “better school security.”
 Just 7 percent mentioned arming teachers.

 In a separate question, just 1 in 5 teachers agreed that arming teachers and staff members would make schools safer.
 At the same time, 22 percent said it would make schools about as safe as they are now, while 58 percent said it would make schools less safe.

-When asked which specific measures would be “most effective” at preventing school shootings, 57 percent favored universal background checks, and the same number, 57 percent, also favored banning the sale of semi-automatic weapons such as the one used in the Parkland attack.
+When asked which specific measures would be “most effective” at preventing school shootings, 57 percent favored universal background checks, and the same number, 57 percent, also favored banning the sale of semiautomatic weapons such as the one used in the Parkland attack.

 The pollsters noted that the partisan leanings of teachers may influence their beliefs about gun safety.
 Teachers as a group are twice as likely to identify as, or lean, Democratic rather than Republican.